By February 4, all “limitedly fit” conscripts must pass the VLK

 • educational centers and institutions;

-• units of logistics, communications, medical and operational support.
+• logistics, communications, medical and operational support units.

-It is important to note that the law has some ambiguity in wording.
-In particular, it is not clear whether a person should independently apply for a VLK or wait for a call from the TCC.
-Some citizens rely on the resolution of the Cabinet of Ministers of Ukraine No. 560, which states that conscripts with an active deferment are not required to undergo a medical examination.
+It is important to note that the law has some ambiguity in its wording.
+In particular, it is unclear whether a person should independently apply for the VLK or wait for a call from the CCK.
+Some citizens rely on the resolution of the Cabinet of Ministers of Ukraine No. 560, which states that those subject to military service with a current deferment are not required to undergo a medical examination.

-However, according to the TCC, the initiative should come from the conscript himself.
-If the requirement is ignored by the set date, there may be difficulties with the extension of status or other aspects of military registration.
+However, as the CCC states, the initiative must come from the conscript himself.
+If the requirement is ignored by the established date, difficulties may arise with the extension of status or other aspects of military registration.

 Possible consequences

-In case of non-fulfilment of this duty, fines are provided:
+In case of failure to comply with this obligation, the following penalties are provided:

 • minimum — 17 thousand hryvnias;

-The lawyer advises not to delay passing the VLK, even if you have a reservation or postponement.
-This will avoid legal problems in the future.
+The lawyer advises not to delay the VLK, even if you have a reservation or postponement.
+This will help avoid legal problems in the future.

-The purpose of the re-assessment of fitness for service is to optimize the registration of conscripts, to determine the real possibilities of involving citizens in the performance of official duties, as well as to ensure the proper readiness of the defense system of Ukraine in conditions of martial law.
+The reassessment of fitness for service aims to optimize the accounting of those liable for military service, determine the real possibilities of involving citizens in the performance of official duties, and ensure the proper readiness of the Ukrainian defense system in martial law conditions.

-In case of doubts or additional questions, it is recommended to contact lawyers or directly to your TCC.
+If you have any doubts or additional questions, it is recommended to contact lawyers or your CCC directly.

 spot_imgspot_imgspot_imgspot_img